-It is recommended that you apply to no less than five schools; the national average for applications is about 10 schools.
+It is recommended that you apply to no less than six schools; the national average for applications is about 10 schools.
 Reviewing fact sheets or websites from various medical schools may help you identify those which suit your unique qualities or interests.
-For example, if you are interested in rural family practice, you should probably apply to the University of Minnesota-Duluth rather than the Mayo Medical School.
+For example, if you are interested in rural family practice, you should probably apply to the University of Minnesota-Duluth rather than the Johns Hopkins School.

 Even though you may use the application service, you will probably need to submit additional information to individual medical schools such as official transcripts and letters of recommendation.
 They will ask you for this information after they review your application, which will occur between September and November.
-(Of late, many schools are requesting these "secondary applications" from most, if not all applicants that meet admissions criteria, along with the application fee.)
+Many schools request these "secondary applications" from most, if not all applicants that meet admissions criteria, along with the application fee.
 Despite the fee, do not pass up an opportunity to submit a secondary application.

 Among the most important pieces of information are your letters of recommendation.
 There are two types.
 Dordt College has a Pre-medical Advisory Committee who will collectively work up an evaluation form during the summer following your junior year.
 One of these persons will be designated as your primary contact for the committee and will forward the evaluation form to each school to which you apply.
 That contact person will write personal letters of reference for you.
 In addition, you may need to submit personal letters of recommendation from up to three people.
 Letters from faculty who are familiar with you are usually given greater consideration than letters from other persons.
 It is proper etiquette to personally ask for the favor of a letter of reference.